 internal Rate of Return

-- Total light points operating 4 hours a day - 7.169 lighting points
+- Total lighting points operating 4 hours per day in 35 years - 7.169 puntos de luz

 This energetic efficiency measure contributes to the building obtaining the Greenmark and the Platinum LEED certification.
 Furthermore, the building has already been granted a 2015 WAN AWARD in the “Future Projects” category.